 Lin Wu comes from Dalian, a coastal city in northeast of China.
 She obtained her bachelor’s degree in Materials Science and Engineering in the Xi’an Shiyou University in China.
 During her undergraduate, she majored in Size Effect of Cu/CuZr Nano-amorphous Composite Materials by molecular dynamics simulation as well as the optimization of microstructure of pipeline steel by heat treatment.
 She then working on the development and standard exploration on sacrificial high-performance separation membrane in Dalian Institute Of Chemical Physics, Chinese Academy Of Sciences.
-In September 2019, she joined Professor Chromik’s group as a master student.
-Her research is focusing on the tribological and mechanical properties of electrodeposited Nickel composite coatings.
 She is a big fan of comics.
 In leisure time, she enjoys swimming, skiing and playing games.

 (2022 - present), Cold spray of high entropy alloy coatings.

 Maya was born in Seattle, USA and lived on the island of Martinique before attending University in Canada.
 She completed her Bachelor’s degree in Materials Engineering at McGill University, minoring in aerospace engineering.
 Maya joined Professor Chromik’s group as a Co-op intern in 2021, where she worked on scratch testing of thick thermal spray coatings to analyze their adhesive and cohesive bond strengths.
 She then continued working in the group as a Master’s student in 2022.
 Her research focuses on cold spray deposition of high entropy alloy coatings, and the investigation of their tribological properties.
 In her free time, Maya enjoys running, sailing, baking, and reading.